jalanb/whyp/readme.md

 Installation
 ------------

-For convenience a bash function is provided, which can be set up like
+For convenience bash functions are provided, which can be set up like

     $ source what.sh